Open Data Hub logo

 Note

-Open Data Hub enables you to add your own custom runtimes, but does not support the runtimes themselves.
-You are responsible for correctly configuring and maintaining custom runtimes.
-You are also responsible for ensuring that you are licensed to use any custom runtimes that you add.
+Red Hat does not provide support for custom runtimes.
+You are responsible for ensuring that you are licensed to use any custom runtimes that you add, and for correctly configuring and maintaining them.

 Prerequisites